atillabirer/gbmbackup/README.md

 * iterate on top of the GBM dApp to integrate it with your own platform; or
 * use this frontend as a basis for a completely new platform.

-In order to modify the deployment parameters, you can edit the gbm.config file options yourself or use the step-by-step option picker as a part of the deployment process (available soon).

-## For developers wanting to launch the demo, click [here](/GBM-Diamond/README.md)
+Before deployment and integration, please read our **[GBM Auction Guide](https://docs.google.com/document/d/16jqjfFTFS7bSP9HDhC4fJkDzihmskhByZL13tcpRX5o/edit?usp=sharing)** to make sure you understand how GBM auctions and all its associated features work.
+This resource will also be helpful to communicate about GBM to your audience.

 ## Features coming soon
 * Solidity codebase audit
+* Step-by-step option picker for deployment process
 * TheGraph built-in schema
 * Frontend polishing/connection to existing smart contract features

-## What is a GBM auction

-To learn how GBM auctions work and how to communicate it to your users, please read our [GBM Auction Guide](https://docs.google.com/document/d/16jqjfFTFS7bSP9HDhC4fJkDzihmskhByZL13tcpRX5o/edit?usp=sharing)
+## For developers wanting to launch the demo, click [here](/GBM-Diamond/README.md)

 ## Which chain to chose to hold a GBM auction